-- BEST AXE FOR LIGHT USE: Estwing Fireside Friend 14-Inch Axe
+- BEST FOR LIGHT DUTY: Estwing Fireside Friend 14-Inch Axe

 You’ll find axes in a variety of shapes and sizes, designed to do everything from felling trees and trimming branches to shaping wood for sculptures, but not all axes are suitable for splitting firewood.

 The backsides of many splitting axes feature a sledgehammer-type head, called a maul.
 Most often, the blade side of the axe is more than adequate for the job.
 However, for a large log that’s a foot or more in diameter, you can increase the splitting power by positioning a splitting wedge—a long, narrow steel wedge—into the face of the log and using the maul end as a sledgehammer to hit it.

 Splitting axe handles are made of one of three materials: hardwood, fiberglass composite material, and forged steel.

 - Wood axe handles are popular because they’re relatively lightweight and feel good to the touch.
 Wood also absorbs some of the shocks from striking a log, but they can weaken and break over time, requiring replacement.

 - Fiberglass composite handles are smooth to the touch and will absorb some of the shocks of splitting impact, though fiberglass has a tendency to underperform in sub-zero temps.